smuos/lectures/11-Concurrency-Locks/README.md

 This approach is not without considerable disadvantages.

-- It requires trusty the application with a priviledged instruction
+- It requires trusty the application with a privileged instruction
 - It does not work with multiple CPUs
 - It is not necessarily performant